Tregonning & Associates' MatchCom Referee

 as something better is available we incorporate it.

-The NSWRL (New South Wales Rugby League) for
+NSWRL (New South Wales Rugby League) for their following

-In the 10 years that RefTalk has been in existence,
+the 5 years that RefTalk has been in existence,

 we have found that it is also ideal for the Rugby

-us to wire up 36 officials and have two operators
+to wire up 36 officials and have two operators that

-that rotate on and off the field.
-To date, we have
+rotate on and off the field.
+To date, we have supplied

-Gold Coast Sevens 2009 to 2013 as well as the Commonwealth
+2008 as well as the Commonwealth Games in Melbourne

 system is to trial both our